 Public accounts of intrusions conducted or supported by state actors highlight the importance that military and government organizations place on cyber warfare.
 Those without access to privileged information about such campaigns have been speculating about the principles that shape cyber warfare policies and mechanics.
 Here’s why I believe the notion of mutually-assured destruction is a significant aspect of modern cyber warfare:

-- There is presently no practical way to defend IT infrastructure of any nation against intrusions, be they commercial or government assets.
-If there was, we wouldn't be experiencing so many breaches.
+1. There is presently no practical way to defend the IT infrastructure of any nation against intrusions, be they commercial or government assets.
+If there were, we wouldn’t be experiencing so many breaches.

-- As the result, a country needs to assume that an adversarial nation state will be able to compromise a significant number of the country's critical IT assets.
+2. As a result, a country needs to assume that an adversarial nation-state will be able to compromise a significant number of the country’s critical IT assets.
 Many of these intrusions will be undetected.

-- One way to accomplish this is for the country to compromise a meaningful amount of the adversary's critical IT assets, establishing the statee of mutually-assured destruction as a deterrent.
+4. One way to accomplish this is for the country to compromise a meaningful number of the adversary’s critical IT assets, establishing the state of mutually-assured destruction as a deterrent.

 Deterrence as a Way of Stabilizing the Internet